-For information regarding constitutionality of this section, formerly classified to section 441b of Title 2, The Congress, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.
+For information regarding the constitutionality of this section, formerly classified to section 441b of Title 2, The Congress, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 A prior section 316 of Pub.
-L. 92-225 was renumbered section 312, and is classified to section 30113 of this title.
+L. 92-225 was renumbered section 312, and is classified to section 30113 of this